Umami Pot

 Step 4

-Transfer the broken salmon pieces to the container.
-Then, return the salmon skin to the pan and cook until it becomes crispy.
+Transfer the salmon pieces to a container.
+Then, return the salmon skin to the pan and cook until crispy.

 salmon-onigiri_5